 Each district is required to report the number of families served associated with TANF services projects and TANF employment projects in the FFFS System.
 Districts are responsible for defining, measuring, and maintaining performance for all projects funded through FFFS.
-Additionally, new State legislation requires districts to report outcome and effectiveness measures of Employment and Training programs as part of the New York State Department of Labor (NYDOL) Workforce Development Catalogue of Funding.
+Additionally, State legislation requires districts to report outcome and effectiveness measures of Employment and Training programs as part of the New York State Department of Labor (NYDOL) Workforce Development Catalogue of Funding.
 OTDA will solicit this information from districts each year to satisfy this requirement.
-Districts who use FFFS funding to contract with providers for services must maintain appropriate oversight to ensure that contractors perform in accordance with the terms, conditions, and specifications of their contracts and are in accordance with FFFS guidelines.
+Districts who use FFFS funding to contract with providers for services must maintain appropriate oversight to ensure that contractors perform in accordance with the terms, conditions, and specifications of their contracts and are in compliance with FFFS guidelines.
+Contracts and agreements should have measurable outcomes to support monitoring and oversight, as well as to facilitate district reporting requirements.
 The performance outcomes for FFFS projects shall be made available for state review as requested.
 See Section VI.E.1 of this ADM for additional information.

-For OCFS child preventive services programs provided pursuant to Social Services Law (SSL) § 409-a, the requirements for performance or outcome provisions set forth in 07-OCFS-LCM-12 remain in effect for the 2024-2025 FFFS Plan.
+For OCFS child preventive services programs provided pursuant to Social Services Law (SSL) § 409-a, the requirements for performance or outcome provisions set forth in 07-OCFS-LCM-12 remain in effect for the 2025-2026 FFFS Plan.